esox1/Arch-on-rasberry-pi/README.md

 # Arch-on-rasberry-pi
-How to install Arch linux on the rasp. pi without a screen or a keyboard using only a secure shell client.
+**How to install Arch linux on the rasp. pi without a screen or a keyboard using only a secure shell client.**
-In this guide Im going to install archlinux on a 8G Sdcard using my archlinux primary latptop lol
+In this guide I am using a 8G Sdcard, pi3 & my archlinux latptop

-1- fist thing first, you want to connect your Sdcard into your adapter and then connect it your pc
+1- first thing first, you want to connect your Sdcard into your adapter and then connect it your pc

-2- run command   'lsblk' to find the bloacks of your Sdcard with the its name. it will probably be callled sdx  -- 'x' can be letters a or b
+2- Run command `lsblk` to find the blocks of your Sdcard with the the assigned name. it will probably be called sdx  -- 'x' can be letters a or b

-3- once you know your Sdcard name run the command 'sudo fdisk -l /dev/sdb' it was sdb for my case.
+3- Once you know your Sdcard name, run the command `sudo fdisk -l /dev/sdb` it was sdb for my case.

-4- Type 'o' to clear any existing partitions on the Sdcard, then 'p' to list partitions, there should be no partitions left.
-Then type 'n' for new partition, then 'p' for primary, '1' for the first partition on the drive, then press ENTER to accept the default first sector, then type '+200M' for the last sector.
+4- Type `o` to clear any existing partitions on the Sdcard, then `p` to list partitions, there should be no partitions left.
+Then type `n` for new partition, then `p` for primary, `1` to assign the first partition on the drive, then press `ENTER` to accept the default first sector, then type `+200M` for the last sector.
+We just dedicated a 200M for the first partition, which will be used as the boot partition.

 5- Type 't', for partition type, then type 'c' to set the first partition to type W95 FAT32(LBA).